Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 You might not be a mermaid, but you certainly can enjoy life under the sea.
 The Manta Resort has a unique floating suite with an underwater bedroom where fish glide past your windows.

-It's a private "cottage" on three floors located in the middle of the crystal clear water, with the bedroom four meters below sea level.
+It's a private "cottage" on three floors in the middle of the crystal clear water, with the bedroom four meters below sea level.

 If you're going on a trip to South Korea, why not stay on a cruise ship that hangs over the mountainside?
 Sun Cruise Resort offers all the luxury and convenience of a cruise holiday without, well, the actual cruise.
-No seasickness then!
+No seasickness, then!

 Perched on a cliff in Korea, this ship won't take you very far, but maybe it can still float your boat.